Miscellaneous Article Links

 Our measurements show that the biggest lightning strikes are multiples of the average lightning strikes: A big one might be 20 times as large as the average.

 There is not the slightest indication in the article that any one of the scientists even asked the question as to whether they should consider ancient thunderbolts.
 Uniformitarian thinking is still alive and well.
-Every geologist should be exposed (have his nose rubbed in?) this article and the ancient catastrophe issue.
+Every geologist should be exposed to (have his nose rubbed in?) this article and the ancient catastrophe issue.